 The parts for a new drive shaft can be quite dear and a full repair at a reputable garage is somewhere in the region of £500 to £600 but should only take 2 to 3 hours maximum.
 Most of the cost is for the parts itself.
 You can view prices for the parts on Amazon below.

-In terms of identifying the problem early, there is often a bit of a clunk on pull away when the clutch is lifted indicating a bit of play.
+In terms of identifying the problem early, there is often a “clunk” on pull away when the clutch is lifted indicating some play.